mishoo/UglifyJS/CONTRIBUTING.md

 ## Documentation

-Every new feature and API change should be accompanied by a README additon.
+Every new feature and API change should be accompanied by a README addition.

 ## Testing